NOAA/National Weather Service's Warning Decision Training BranchUnited States Department of Commerce

 The Forecast Warning Process

-Brief Description: This section contains lessons on topics affecting winter weather warnings, including high-impact winter systems, Weather Prediction Center Winter Weather Desk operations, and NWS Hazard Simplification for winter weather.
+Brief Description: This section contains lessons on topics affecting winter weather warnings, including high-impact winter systems, NBM 4.1, WPC Winter Weather Desk operations, mesoanalysis, and snow squall warnings.

 Delivery Method: Asynchronous instructor-led web modules